enano1/loginpage/README.md

-experimenting with html, css & php created a login page used wamp for the database using sql query's
+experimenting with html, css & php <br />
+created a login page <br />
+used wamp for the database using sql query's